layumi/Pedestrian_Alignment/README.md

 # Pedestrian Alignment Network for Person Re-identification

 This repo is for our arXiv paper (https://arxiv.org/abs/1707.00408).
-The main idea is to align the pedestrian within the bboxes, and reduce the noisy factors i.e., scale and pose variances.
+The main idea is to align the pedestrian within the bboxes, and reduce the noisy factors, i.e., scale and pose variances.

 ## Network Structure
 ![](https://github.com/layumi/Pedestrian_Alignment/blob/master/fig2.jpg)